 The Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program to be utilized at a later time.
-To perform a page erase in the DataFlash standard page size (528 bytes), an opcode of 81H must be loaded into the device, followed by three address bytes comprised of 1 don't care bit, 13 page address bits (PA12 - PA0) that specify the page in the main memory to be erased and 10 don't care bits.
-To perform a page erase in the binary page size (512 bytes), the opcode 81H must be loaded into the device, followed by three address bytes consist of 2 don't care bits, 13 page address bits (PA12 - PA0) that specify the page in the main memory to be erased and 9 don't care bits.
-To perform a page erase in the binary page size (512 bytes), the opcode 81H must be loaded into the device, followed by three address bytes consist of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory to be erased and 9 don't care bits.
-When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will erase the selected page (the erased state is a logical 1).
-The erase operation is internally self-timed and should take place in a maximum time of $t{PE}$ .
+To perform a page erase in the standard DataFlash page size (528-bytes), an opcode of 81H must be loaded into the device, followed by three address bytes comprised of two don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be erased and 10 don't care bits.
+To perform a page erase in the binary page size (512-bytes), the opcode 81H must be loaded into the device, followed by three address bytes consist of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be erased and nine don't care bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will erase the selected page (the erased state is a logical 1).
+The erase operation is internally self-timed and should take place in a maximum time of t{PE}.
 During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.